jpmcWorkers/jpmcWorkers.github.io/docs/gender/cigna.md

     * You are indeed requesting Network Adequacy for this *facility.*

 * Service Infomation:
-    * `Electrolysis for face and neck -- There are no in-network providers of, nor facilities for, this service in-state, per search via both Included Health and Cigna's own transgender care coordination team.`
+    * `Electrolysis for face and neck -- There are no in-network providers of, nor facilities for, this service within the patient's service area, per search via both Included Health and Cigna's own transgender care coordination team.`

 ### Page Three